lucasvallenet/js-loader/readme.md

 # Loader

 js-loader is a script that simulates a loader by loading one image after another.
 It allows you to run a callback after each image loaded and also when all of them are loaded.
-It's main purpose is to animate your loader.
+It's main purpose is to handle your loader animations.

 Used for the loader on [Signes du quotidien](http://signesduquotidien.org/).